 About

-We offer immersive place-based residencies that support interdisciplinary artists, musicians, thinkers, and organizers.
-Residencies prioritize creative feedom, restoration, adn site-specific inquiry.
-Artists are invited to engage deeply with the land, with each pther, and with their own practices without the pressure to produce.
+We offer immersive, place-based residencies that support interdisciplinary artists, musicians, thinkers, and organizers.
+Our residencies prioritize creative freedom, restoration, and site-specific inquiry.
+Artists are invited to engage deeply with the land, with each other, and with their own practice without the pressure to produce.

-Our artist residency programs provide artists with the opportunity to build rapport with each other and the land as well as learn off-grid skills that strengthen natural world sovereignty by demystifying the use of compost toilets, fire pits, solar power, rainwater, generators, and propane.
+Our artist residency programs provide participants with opportunities to build rapport with one another and the land while learning off-grid skills that strengthen sovereignty in relation to the natural world.
+These skills include using compost toilets, fire pits, solar power, rainwater catchment, generators, and propane systems.

-We host workshops, salons, community meals, listening sessions, panels discussions, and movement instructionals that bring people tgether across disciplines and identities.
+We host workshops, salons, community meals, listening sessions, panel discussions, and movement instruction that bring people together across disciplines and identities.
 These offerings center embodied knowledge, deep listening, mutual aid, and care.

 Mission

-As a Black-led artist-run space we prioritize creative experiments, ecological connection, and embodied practice.
-We believe that art thrives when artists are supported emotionally, spiritually, and materially.
+As a Black-led, artist-run space, we prioritize creative experimentation, ecological connection, and embodied practice.
+We believe art thrives when artists are supported emotionally, spiritually, and materially.

-Our mission is to cultivate environemnts where creative people can rest, experiment, collaborate, and build new visions for how we live with each other and the land.
+Our mission is to cultivate environments where creative people can rest, experiment, collaborate, and build new visions for how we live with one another and the land.

 Values